 7 Things to Know if You Have a Debt in Collections

 If you’re speaking with a third party collector, there are rules and regulations they have to abide by, according to the Consumer Financial Protection Bureau.
-First, they’ll have to tell you which creditor turned the account over to collections and the amount owed, either in their initial conversation with you or in writing within five days of contacting you.
-If you don’t recognize the creditor, submit a written request to the debt collector within 30 days asking them to provide the name and contact information for the original and current creditor.
+First, they’ll have to tell you which creditor turned the account over to them and the amount owed, either in their initial conversation with you or in writing within five days of contacting you.
+If you don’t recognize the creditor, submit a written request to the third party collector within 30 days asking them to provide the name and contact information for the original and current creditor.
 The third party collector must then cease efforts to collect the unpaid bill in your name until they’ve given you this information.
 This is true of a creditor as well.
 Remember, always keep a copy of your letter for your records.

-2. You can dispute a debt on a credit report.
+You can dispute a debt on a credit report

-3. There are limits to how and when you can be contacted about a debt in collections
+There are limits to how and when you can be contacted about a debt in collections

-The Fair Debt Collections Practice Act (FDCPA) says collectors may contact you, but cannot send postcards or publicly announce that you have an account in collections.
+The Fair Debt Collections Practice Act (FDCPA) says creditors or third party collectors may contact you, but cannot send postcards or publicly announce that you have an account in collections.
 Similarly, creditors and third party collectors may use U.S. mail, phone, text messages or email to contact you.
-They cannot call you before 8 a.m. or after 9 p.m. in your time zone, or contact you at work if you tell them not to, or if they should know your employer does not allow such calls or if you tell them not to.
+However, they cannot call you before 8 a.m. or after 9 p.m. in your time zone, or contact you at work if you tell them not to, or if they should know that your employer does not allow such calls.

-4. You can tell a debt collector not to contact you.
+You can tell a creditor or third party collector not to contact you

 You can write a letter to your creditor or third party collectors saying they must cease further contact.
-While they must honor your request once they’ve received your letter, the FDCPA does allow collectors to contact you with specific communication, which may include notification of legal action.
+While they must honor your request once they receive your letter, the FDCPA does allow them to contact you with specific communication, including notification of legal action.

-A creditor or third party debt collector may agree to accept less than the total amount owed, but the CFPB recommends securing a written agreement of any negotiated amount or repayment plan you make with a collector before you make a payment.
-If you have multiple accounts in collections, the FDCPA states that you can specify the debt to which the payment you are agreeing to make will apply.
+A creditor or third party debt collector may agree to accept less than the total amount owed, but you should secure a written agreement of any negotiated amount or repayment plan you make with a collector before you make a payment.
+If you have multiple accounts in collections, you can specify the debt to which the payment you are agreeing to make will apply.
 There can be tax implications of settling a debt for less than the amount you originally owed, and settled debt may appear on your credit report.

-The FDCPA says collectors cannot make empty threats about seizing property or suing you to get you to pay your debt, but creditors can take legal action in an attempt to collect from you.
+Third party collectors cannot make empty threats about seizing property or suing you to get you to pay your debt, but your creditors can take legal action in an attempt to collect from you.

-7. How long a creditor can sue to collect a debt varies by state.
+How long a creditor can sue to collect a debt varies by state

-States have different statutes of limitations for how long collectors can sue in an attempt to collect.
-Once the statute expires, collectors can’t sue you, but some collectors may still try to contact you.
+States have different statutes of limitations for how long you can be sued in an attempt to collect on debts owed.
+Once the statute expires, you can’t be sued, but some creditors or third party collectors may still try to contact you.